Another 751,000 Americans filed for unemployment benefits last week - KVIA

 On top of that, 362,883 workers not eligible for regular state benefits, such as the self-employed or gig workers, claimed aid under the Pandemic Unemployment Assistance program.

-Added up, first-time claims stood at 1.1 million last week without seasonal adjustments.
+Added up, first-time claims stood at 1.1 million last week without seasonal adjustments — largely unchanged from the level of the past few weeks.

+The plateauing of total initial claims is a sign that the slowdown in the job market recovery that economists have worried about is now a reality.

-Continued jobless claims, which count workers who have applied for benefits for at least two weeks in a row, stood at 7.3 million, down a bit from the prior week.
+Meanwhile, continued jobless claims, which count workers who have applied for benefits for at least two weeks in a row, stood at 7.3 million, down by about half a million from the prior week.

+While that may sound like a substantial decrease, its actually a slower decline compared with previous weeks.

+It also matters why these claims are going down.
+Some people have exhausted their state benefits and are getting rolled onto other programs to bridge the gap.
+States commonly provide up to 26 weeks of unemployment benefits.

 Comments